Digital rants are on the increase and everyone’s digital data/information is on target.

 1. Use Antivirus to defend against malware/viruses

-It is absolutely true without a shadow of a doubt, that cyber-crooks use many different types of malware/viruses to target/attack users and companies/businesses to fulfil their personal or political immoral agendas.
+It is absolutely true without a shadow of a doubt, that cyber-crooks use many different types of malware/viruses to target/attack users and companies/businesses to fulfill their personal or political immoral agendas.

-It is imperative that of to not to download/install/open a suspicious looking file/document because it may very well be a malicious-virus that can cause irreversible damages.
+It is imperative that of not to download/install/open a suspicious-looking file/document because it may very well be a malicious virus that can cause irreversible damage.

-A malware/virus-like ransomware can infect IoT-devices by many different mods and can also encrypt/lock our personal data/information present on our IoT-devices and cyber-hackers can demand extortion to unlock our data/information.
+Malware/virus-like ransomware can infect IoT devices with many different mods and can also encrypt/lock our personal data/information present on our IoT devices and cyber-hackers can demand extortion to unlock our data/information.

-So its always advised to use NEXTGEN antivirus software that is built with the intelligent of detecting different malware and virus structures, I will recommend checking Norton Antivirus, they are awesome based on reviews.
+So it’s always advised to use NEXTGEN Antivirus Software which is built with the intelligence of detecting different malware and virus structures, I will recommend checking Vipre Antivirus, they are awesome based on reviews.

 2. Updates your apps/software always

 When it comes to app updates, people seem to get this wrong, updating an app is not for the design changes alone, its also for some security patches, app owners will not just release app updates unnecessarily, there is always a patch to some loophole, so update your apps always.

 Here is a scenario, let’s say as a small business owner, your website uses MySQL as database storage, unfortunately, you left it un-updated, and the exploit to the version of the MySQL you use is available online, and the Version of the software is exposed via headers.